vvksdatta/capabilityTool/README.md

 This application is specially designed to comply with open-source project management tool [Redmine](http://www.redmine.org/).

 This Web application is powered by a RESTful API on the backend, developed using Java.
 On the other hand, the client-side interface of the application(front-end) is developed using AngularJS and HTML.
 The backend API is further designed to interact with

-*The API of project management tool- [Redmine](http://www.redmine.org/) *[PostgreSQL](https://www.postgresql.org/) database to store capability information and project related details from Redmine.
+* The API of project management tool- [Redmine](http://www.redmine.org/).
+* [PostgreSQL](https://www.postgresql.org/) database to store capability information and project related details from Redmine.

 The following figure presents an overview of the architecture of the tool.